Photography Without a Light Meter

 Although I suspected I’d soon get frustrated with being hemmed in by a single fixed shutter speed and aperture setting, the process of thinking about getting one of these cheap toy cameras raised some questions.
 How useful was a camera with fixed settings?
 What lighting situations would it be best suited to with a given film speed?
 If I had the ability to make adjustments, what settings would be more appropriate for other situations with more or less light?
 Pondering these questions pushed me to think about shutter speeds and aperture settings more critically than I had in the past.

-A part of me felt that getting a cheap toy film camera was absurd considering the fact that I had come to own something far better: a Nikon F. Not only is it a far more capable film camera, but it’s also an example of one of the most iconic film SLR cameras ever made.
+A part of me felt that getting a cheap toy film camera was absurd considering the fact that I had come to own something far better: a Nikon F. Not only is it a far more capable film camera, but it’s also an example of one of the most significant film SLR cameras ever made.
 It also didn’t hurt that my Nikon F was a special Questar-modified one with an extra mirror release button that operated independently of the shutter mechanism.
+After a much-needed servicing, my Nikon F, which included a Photomic FTn light meter, saw a lot of use.

 I resolved to myself that I needed to learn how to shoot without a light meter.
 In other words, I needed a better understanding of exposure theory.
 I knew it’d be a challenge, but I love challenges like this.